marcuszou/FreeBSD-GUI-AutoInstaller-VMware/README.md

-# FreeBSD Xfce4 on VMware AutoInstaller
+# FreeBSD Desktop Environment AutoInstaller on Vmware

 A guide to install the **Xfce4** Desktop Environment on **FreeBSD 14.0-RELEASE** running as a guest operating system on VMware (tested on VMware Fusion 13.5.0, Workstation 17.5.0).
 This guide includes configuration files and an optional configuration script.